 When quantifying progress on different areas of the PFR Index, important patterns are reflected that are addressed in the 2016 reforms.
 Firstly, important improvement opportunities will be achieved in the area of bans and limits on private income, the least regulated area in relative terms when compared to the Latin American mean, and in the bottom part of the ranking when compared in regional terms.
-Even though public funding regulation is advanced in regional terms, important improvement opportunities will be addressed, especially in expanding funds beyond campaigning period.
-Regulation on spending is aligned with Latin American average, will impose substantive additional regulatory restrictions on campaign spending.
-Finally, in oversight and sanctions, a constitutional reform to provide full autonomy to the electoral agency is at the core of reforms in the matter.
+Even though public funding regulation is advanced in comparison to other countries in the region, important improvement opportunities will be addressed, especially in expanding funds beyond the campaigning period.
+Regulation on spending currenlty aligned with Latin American average, will impose substantive additional regulatory restrictions on campaign spending.
+Finally, in oversight and sanctions, a constitutional reform to provide full autonomy to the electoral agency is at the core of the 2016? reforms.